-Resource-based recreational commercial uses such as tourist establishments, campgrounds, marinas, golf courses, adventure sports facilities, recreational trails, ski hills and facilities for winter sports and recreational or leisure uses are permitted in the Rural Area subject to meeting the applicable policies of Sections 5.4.5, 5.9, 8.10 and 8.11.

-- 2. In considering an application for a zoning amendment to permit the development of a resource-based recreational commercial use. consideration shall be given to the physical suitability of the site, the adequacy of vegetative cover, the location of the proposed site relative to the land use policies and designations contained in this Plan.
-Specific regard shall also be had for such matters as the provision of adequate setbacks, buffer planting and landscaped open space, the design and location of off-street parking facilities and access points, and the location of signs and outdoor lighting so as to provide for a reasonable degree of compatibility with adjacent land uses. - Accessory uses to the above uses may include accommodation for operators, equipment and supply services and service commercial related uses (e.g., restaurant/dining facilities, retail outlets and concessions).
+- 1. Resource-based recreational commercial uses such as tourist. establishments, campgrounds, marinas, aolf courses, adventure sports facilities, recreational trails, ski hills and facilities for winter sports and recreational or leisure uses are permitted in the Rural Area subject meeting to the applicable policies of Sections 5.4.5, 5.9, 8.10 and 8.11. - 2.
+In considering an application for a zoning amendment to permit the development of a resource-based recreational commercial use, consideration shall be given to the physical suitability of the site, the adequacy of vegetative cover, the location of the proposed site - relative to the land use policies and designations contained in this Plan.
+Specific regard shall also be had for such matters as the of adequate provision setbacks, buffer planting and landscaped open space, the design and location of offstreet parking facilities and points, and the access location of signs and outdoor lighting so as to provide for a degree reasonable compatibility with adjacent land uses. - 3.
+Accessory uses to the above uses may include accommodation for operators, equipment and supply services and service commercial related uses (e.g., restaurant/dining facilities, retail outlets and concessions).